TickTeam/guide-tt/ticktick_web_app/how_to_set_the_start_of_week.md

 1.Click the avatar on top right corner

 2.Click “Settings” and then choose “Preferences”.

-3.Choose Sunday, Monday, or Saturday as the start day of week.
+3.Choose the first day of the week.

 <br />